 photo credit

-Emerald ash borer is the most destructive and costly invasive tree pest in North American history and is responsible for destroying hundreds of millions of ash trees.
-EAB is rapidly spreading throughout the City of Westminster, all ash trees must receive preventative treatments every 2-3 years or they will be killed by the insect.
-In September 2019, Emerald Ash Borer (EAB) was confirmed in Westminster, in the vicinity of 128th Avenue and Zuni Street.
-This follows EAB being confirmed a few weeks earlier in adjacent Broomfield.
+Emerald Ash Borer (EAB) is the most destructive and costly invasive tree pest in North American history and is responsible for destroying hundreds of millions of ash trees.
+EAB is rapidly spreading throughout the city of Westminster, all ash trees must receive preventative treatments every 2-3 years or they will be killed by the insect.
+In September 2019, EAB was confirmed in Westminster.

 Learn more about the EAB